ProjectOpenSea/operator-filter-registry/README.md

 ### updateCodeHash(address registrant, bytes32 codeHash, bool filtered)

 This method will toggle filtering on code hashes of operators given registrant.
 If an operator's `EXTCODEHASH` matches a filtered code hash, `isOperatorAllowed` will return `true`.
 Otherwise, `isOperatorAllowed` will return `false`.
-This can filter smart contract operators with different addresess but the same code.
+This can filter smart contract operators with different addresses but the same code.

 ## `OperatorFilterer`